dougrosman/webdev1-sp21/week06/assignment06.md

 ![Smartphone Example 2](images/smartphone02.jpg)

-Note: The above example image uses something called "pseudo elements", specifically the ::before pseudo element.
+Note: The above example doesn't meet the minimum requirements for this assignment, it is just meant to show an example of how ot make "notification bubbles."
+The apps here use something called "pseudo elements", specifically the ::before pseudo element.
 This made it very easy to add the same "notification" accent in the corner of each app.
-If you're curious about using pseudo elements, check out this video: Before and After pseudo elements explained - part one: how they work (Links to an external site.)
+If you're curious about using pseudo elements, check out this video: [Before and After pseudo elements explained - part one: how they work](https://www.youtube.com/watch?v=zGiirUiWslI)

 ![Smartphone Example 3](images/smartphone03.jpg)